RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_native.md

 using Sdl.FileTypeSupport.Framework.NativeApi;
 using Sdl.FileTypeSupport.Framework.IntegrationApi;

 namespace Sdk.FileTypeSupport.Samples.XMLChecker
 {
     /// <summary>
     /// This class implements the verification logic.
 Depending on whether the
-    /// verification plug-in is enabled or not, a verification will be performed
+    /// verification plug-in is enabled or not, verification is performed when the user
-    /// when the user of Trados Studio presses F8 or invokes the menu command
+    /// of Trados Studio presses F8 or invokes the menu command Tools > Verify.
-    /// Tools -> Verify.
     /// This class is referenced in the file type definition.
     /// </summary>
     class XMLCheckerMain : INativeFileVerifier, ISettingsAware
     {
-        #region "_outputFileProperties"
         private INativeOutputFileProperties _outputFileProperties;
-        #endregion

-        #region "UISettingsRepresentation"
         public bool Enabled
         {
             get;
             set;
         }
-        #endregion

         /// <summary>
         /// Initializes the plug-in settings, so that they can be used during the actual verification.
         /// </summary>
         /// <param name="settingsBundle"></param>
         /// <param name="configurationId"></param>
-        #region "InitializeSettings"
         public void InitializeSettings(ISettingsBundle settingsBundle, string configurationId)
         {
             VerifierSettings _settings = new VerifierSettings();
             _settings.PopulateFromSettingsBundle(settingsBundle, "Length Check XML v 1.0.0.0");
             Enabled = _settings.Enable;
         }
-        #endregion

-        #region "message reporter"
         public INativeTextLocationMessageReporter MessageReporter
         {
             get;
             set;
         }
-        #endregion

         /// <summary>
         /// This method implements the main verification logic.
-        /// First, the XML document is loaded into a DOM object.
-        /// Then, the method loops through all the 'displaytext' elements, and
+        /// First, load the XML document into a DOM object.
+Then, loop through all 'displaytext'
-        /// checks for the presence of a 'maxlength' attribute, which indicates
+        /// elements and check for a 'maxlength' attribute, which indicates the maximum length
-        /// the maximum length in characters.
-If the target segment text exceeds the
-        /// length limit specified by the attribute, an error message will be reported.
+        /// in characters.
+If the target segment text exceeds the length limit specified by the
-        /// Any length limit violations will be reported through the message reporter,
+        /// attribute, an error message is reported.
+Any length limit violations are reported
-        /// which will fill the Messages window of Trados Studio with the error
+        /// through the message reporter, which fills the Messages window of Trados Studio with
-        /// messages that will be displayed to the end user.
+        /// error messages displayed to the end user.
         /// </summary>
-        #region "verification logic"
         public void Verify()
         {
             if (!Enabled)